edstott/EEE1labs/DECA/IssieStick/section1.md

 - The project is stored in a directory path that contains spaces.
 In OneDrive for Windows, you can work around this without moving your files by creating a link to your Issie project directory with a different path.
 [This guide tells you how.] (https://blog.jongallant.com/2020/01/onedrive-rename-remove-spaces-from-folder-name/)
 - OSS tools are not available.
 Make sure you run Issie in the OSS environemnt as described above every time you want to build.
 - (Mac only) Your project folder does not contain the 'hdl' folder with the build dependencies.
+- (Failure after running for several minutes) Your design contains a large asynchronous ROM or RAM, which can't be implemented efficiently on the FPGA.
+Use a synchronous memory or smaller memory instead.

 ### Place and route fails
 The place and route step can fail for the following reasons:

 - You are trying to build a sheet that isn't the main sheet.
 - Your sheet contains port names that don't exist on the IssieStick.
 Refer to the example projects to see the correct port names.
+- Your design is too complex for the FPGA.
+This may be due to an asynchronous ROM or RAM.

 ### Upload fails
 The upload step can fail for the following reasons: